-When you want the freedom to apply broad watercolour washes across your painting surface but do not want the wash to cover key details within a composition, Art Masking Fluid can help.
+Do you want the freedom to apply broad colour washes across your painting surface, without the wash covering key details within a composition?
+Here’s where learning how to apply Art Masking Fluid comes in.

-Unlike Permanent Masking Medium, which is intermixable with watercolours, you apply Art Masking Fluid directly to the paper.
-It can be used on white paper or previously coloured areas, and it acts like skin over those areas you want to protect from the colour wash.
-Once you have finished applying the colour wash you can simply remove the masking fluid.
+Unlike Permanent Masking Medium, which is intermixable with watercolours, you’re able to apply Art Masking Fluid directly to dry paper.
+It can be used on white paper or previously coloured areas, and the mask acts like a skin that sits over the areas you want to protect from the colour wash.

 - Shake the bottle before use.

-- Do not use on wet or damp paper.
+- Make sure the paper is dry – avoid using on wet or damp paper.

-- Use gelatin surface-sized paper.
-This helps prevent the fluid from adhering too strongly to the paper.
+- Use gelatin surface-sized paper, which will help prevent the fluid from adhering too strongly to the paper.

-- Use old brushes or dip pens to avoid damaging valuable brushes.
+- Use old brushes or dip pens so that you don’t end up damaging valuable brushes.

-- Wash brushes in soapy water immediately after use.
+- Give your brushes a wash in soapy water straight away after use.

 - Ensure fluid is dry before applying colour wash.

-- Do not leave fluid on paper for long periods of time.
+- Avoid leaving fluid on paper for long periods of time.

-- If spilt by accident, wash item immediately in soapy water.
-Once dry, the latex can only be removed by picking at it or rubbing with an eraser.
-Unfortunately there are no solvents available to remove it.
+- If spilt by accident, wash item in soapy water as soon as you can.
+Once dry, the latex can only be removed by picking at it or rubbing with an eraser, as there are no solvents available to remove it.